gbeeg/golangunittesting/README.md

 # golangunittesting
- collection of practice codes for golang testing and mocking
+Part of learning go, practice codes for golang testing and mocking